 - Go to a live location to collect the money.

 As mentioned, Delaware, Nevada and New Jersey have legalized and regulated some forms of real-money online gambling.
-Delaware started with online poker but has since expanded into casino games as well; Nevada has offers online poker games only; New Jersey has offers online poker and casino games.
+Delaware started with online poker but has since expanded into casino games as well; Nevada offers online poker games only; New Jersey offers online poker and casino games.

 As you can see, not a single one of these states offer online sports betting.
 In New Jersey – clearly the biggest market of the three – there’s a clause according to which sports betting may be considered to be added in the future.

 You must be physically located within a state’s boundaries to play at the licensed sites.
 If you’re currently located in California but live in Nevada, you’re unable to play until you return to Nevada; if you’re currently located in Nevada but live in California, you can play as long as you stay within Nevada’s state boundaries.

 Licensed sites have to make sure nobody outside of the state can participate in the games.
 Geolocation – identifying exactly where a person is located – has been difficult, and there are still people who are unable to play even though they’re located within those states.
 This is one of the reasons licensed online gambling sites have done financially worse than expected.

 Only existing brick & mortar casino owners within those states can apply for licenses, although they can apply together with an existing online gambling site in a software-licensing agreement, like Caesar’s Interactive and 888.com have done.
 If a poker site kept operating in the US after the UIGEA of 2006, it will be subjected to a ”bad actor” clause in Nevada and be prohibited from operating in the state for now.